nexDigitalDev/kong-ratelimiting-demo/README.md

 ## Pre-requisites

 - Install [Kong Enterprise](https://docs.konghq.com/enterprise/0.34-x/installation/docker/)
+> You can use [Kong Community](https://docs.konghq.com/install/docker/?_ga=2.72917264.2041191503.1556005121-1619453956.1550568933) if you don't have the Enterprise version.
+In this case, you will not have access to the Kong Manager interface to make operations.
+Yet, you can always use the command lines to configure and operate with your Kong system.
 - In this demo, Kong Enterprise is installed locally with Docker and ports are configured as :